iamyounix/msimagb460_tomahawk/README.md

 -   **Enable GPU Tab in Activity Monitor**

     >  **Disclaimer:** The Framebuffer Data used in this guide is for an Intel UHD 630 – don't use it to fix your iGPU (unless you have a Comet Lake CPU as well).
 Use the Framebuffer data required for your iGPU instead!
     >  If you are using a CPU without on-board graphics and/or an SMBIOS which utilizes the GPU for Quick Sync Video and other background tasks – like iMacPro1,1 or MacPro7,1 – don't add an iGPU.
-Use the defaults-write method explained in Section 5 instead!

     -   If the Device Properties of your iGPU and dGPU are configured correctly, you will find the Tab "GPU" in the Activity Monitor App which lists the graphics devices and the tasks/processes assigned to each of them.
 Use this properties to enable gpu's tab.
 Requirement:
         -   Change iGPU  `AAPL,slot-name` to `Slot- 0`.
 Most iGPU attached to this slot.
         -   Add `AAPL,ig-platform-id` data `0300C59B` / `0300C89B` (headless Comet Lake platform)